Roxxers/roxbot/README.md

 - added frogtips cache for quicker frogtips

 ###### Bug Fixes
+- All Voice Bugs have been fixed... for now.
+Queuing works and some more info has been added to the np output.
 - Doubled the amount of times subreddit commands will cycle through possible requests to fix JSONDecode error.
 - Fixed error in reddit cog due to changing JSON outputs thanks to new reddit redesign.
 - Fixed error when trying to use `warn list` on a user that isn't in the list returning an unhelpful error.